mushna13/desquarium/readme.txt

 Hello!
 Thank you so much for downloading my game. :3

 To play the game,
-1. Download Desquarium-win.zip if on Windows
+1. Download: Desquarium-win.zip if on Windows
-Download Desquarium-mac.zip if on MacOS
+             Desquarium-mac.zip if on MacOS
 2. Extract the file, and it's ready to play!

 PS.
 MacOS users might get a pop up saying that Apple could not verify the application -- when that happens,